Home Riggs Popham: Service in the wars with France

 In the spring of 1798 the Admiralty created the Sea Fencibles, a force of coastal militia, following a plan by Popham.
 On 8 May 1798 Home Popham led an expedition to Ostend to destroy the sluice gates of the Bruge canal.
 The expedition landed a contingent of 1,300 British Army soldiers under the command of Major General Coote.
 The troops burnt some ships in the harbour before blowing up locks and gates on the canal.
 His force then surrounded had to surrender as adverse winds prevented their re-embarkation.
 It was during this period perhaps in captivity, before being returned home that Popham began work on a standard signal instructions handbook for the Royal Navy.
 Ship to ship communication was very haphazard: a fleet system that protected vulnerable frigates on station was essential to save time and material.
 The global character of the navy required linking to larger fleet formations.
+During the 1799 Anglo-Russian invasion of Holland, Popham's gunboats played an important role in assisting York's army in suppressing the French at Krabbendam and Alkmaar.
 During service on in the Battle of Copenhagen Popham tested his telegraphic equipment.
 He acted as liaison officer to the Danish Court off station from Elsinore.
 Popham was under the direction of Admiral Archibald Dickson when he devised the two or three flag hoist, in which each sign was a number, and each combination a different state of readiness.
 The vocabulary was limited and totally nautical, apposite to a direct command.
 At Copenhagen boats could be sent ashore, but were unnecessary using only flag signals.
 Popham was deeply encouraged by Lord Spencer, 1st Lord of the Admiralty who advised publication of the signal books.
 The new signals were immensely useful to Nelson at Trafalgar in developing navy tactics in secret.
 Popham proved McArthur, his critic and rival, wrong; Popham's books were printed several times after the battle.